open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ~~~~~~

 ### 2.3.4 Deploy Cisco OpenH264* Library {#Conferencesection2_3_4}
 The default H.264 library installed is a pseudo one without any media logic.
-To enable H.264 support in non GPU-accelerated MCU system, the deployment of Cisco OpenH264 library is required, follow these steps:
+To enable H.264 support in non GPU-accelerated MCU system, the deployment of Cisco OpenH264 library is required.
+Follow these steps:
 1. Go to Release-<Version>/video_agent folder, download specific OpenH264 library version with below command:

         download_openh264.sh